bromleygallery/grandroombromleygallery/_pages/bromley/about.md

 ---
 permalink: /bromley/about/
-layout: about-bromley
+layout: about
-_template: about-bromley
+_template: about
-current_page: about-bromley
+current_page: about
 main_space_group: Bromley Gallery & Event Center
 shadred_temlate: about
+header: bromley

 meta_description_title: About us
 meta_description: Our objective is to create a limitless atmosphere where guest feel free to connect with each other

 cover_image: "/assets/images/Bromley About cover.jpg"
-events_title:  LK Hospitality Events
-events_text:  >-
+page_title: BROMLEY GALLERY

+  & EVENTS SPACES
+first_section_image: '/assets/images/Bromley About image 1.jpg'
+first_section_title: BROMLEY GALLERY
-  Our objective is to create a limitless atmosphere where guest feel free to connect with each other.
+first_section_text: Our objective is to create a limitless atmosphere where guest feel free to connect with each other.
 A place where memories can be lived, history can be written and togetherness will be celebrated.

   A bold, dynamic and limitless venue that elaborates with a network of trendy, innovative and energetic Melbourne professionals.
 The ambition is to unfold a authentic voice in the event industry, exploring and surprising with its guests by using our knowledge, creativity, don’t hold-back attitude and our passion for quality food and high end service.

-artist:  David Bromley
+second_section_image: '/assets/images/Bromley About image 2.jpg'
+food_title:  The Food
+food_text:  >-
+  Our expert chefs have curated menus that are versatile and abundant with a focus on quality Victorian produce.
+We take pride in our commitment to using only the best the region has to offer, and we work directly with local farmers & growers to ensure we honour the seasonality of produce.
+Led by our Culinary Director, your event is in impeccably experienced and imaginative hands.
+Allow our creative team to realise your wildest imagination and compose menus to complement any event.
+person_proffesion: Culinary Director
+person_name: Stephen Nairn
+person_image: /img/stephen_nairn.png
+testimonial_text: >-
+  Hailing from Scotland, Stephen’s Nairn’s 20-year career in the Hospitality industrybegan at home, where he honed his skills in renowned European kitchens before receiving a scholarship to work at Eleven Madison Park in New York.
+Intrigued by Melbourne's dining scene, he made Australia his home, rising to Executive Chef at Vue de Monde and later serving as Head Chef at Estelle by Scott Pickett.

+  Nairn's desire for creative exploration led him to join LK Hospitality in 2018 to oversee a portfolio of restaurants including Omnia Bistro & Bar and Yūgen Dining (both awarded Two Chef Hats), as well as Yūgen Tea Bar, The Grand Room, and Bromley Gallery.
+Nairn was a finalist for The Age Good Food Guide's “Chef of The Year” in 2023.
+With a deep appreciation for seasonality and quality ingredients, his commitment to culinary excellence shines through in the delightful dishes he creates for his guests.
+food_image: /assets/images/230413 The Grand Room1584  Lo Res 1.jpg
+beverage_title: The Beverages
-artist_text:  >-
+beverage_text:  >-
-  Born in 1960 in Sheffield, England, David Bromley immigrated to Australia with his family in 1964 and emerged as a painter in the mid 1980s.
-Since then, he has become one of the most recognisable and innovative artists in Australia.
-artist_image: /assets/images/Artist.jpg
+    Our menus are matched with an equally thoughtful collection of the finest wines, meticulously curated by our in-house sommeliers.
+From intimate gatherings to large-scale events, our beverage packages are designed to cater to your needs and exceed your guests expectations, providing an unforgettable experience.
+beverage_image: /assets/images/230413 The Grand Room2544 1.jpg
 ---